Virginia Law Review

 The Virginia Law Review is a law review edited and published by students at University of Virginia School of Law.
 It was established on March 15, 1913, and permanently organized later that year.
 The stated objective of the Virginia Law Review is "to publish a professional periodical devoted to law-related issues that can be of use to judges, practitioners, teachers, legislators, students, and others interested in the law."
 In addition to articles, the journal regularly publishes scholarly essays and student notes.
 A companion online publication, Virginia Law Review Online (formerly In Brief), has been in publication since 2007.
-The current editor-in-chief is Scott Chamberlain (2022–2023).
+The current editor-in-chief is Julia Anne Sabik.

 The Virginia Law Review consistently ranks among the top ten most cited law journals.
 In addition, it is accessible on electronic databases such as Westlaw, LexisNexis, and HeinOnline.

 Notable articles

 The following articles published in the Virginia Law Review are among "The Most-Cited Law Review Articles of All Time":